pineunity/apmec/doc/source/contributor/vnffgd_template_description.rst

 """"
 Path defines an ordered list of nodes to traverse in a Forwarding Path.
 Each node is really a logical port, which is defined in the path as a Connection Point (CP) belonging to a specific MEAD.
-It is not necessary at VNFFGD creation time to have predefined these MEADs used in the path.
+It is not necessary at NFYD creation time to have predefined these MEADs used in the path.
 They may be created later.
 Up to 2 CPs may be listed (in order) per MEAD.
 If 2 are listed, the first will be considered the ingress port for traffic and the